Metro Vancouver Transit Police: History

 The first persons employed for protection of mass transit in Vancouver were the night watchmen of the BC Electric Railway, established 1897.
 As the system grew, the company used the provisions of the provincial Railway Act to employ Special Constables.
 During the Great War, several special constables were posted to key infrastructure to protect against sabotage.
 After the war's end, these constables were appointed less frequently, leaving watchmen to protect the system.

 During World War II, an armed special constabulary was established - again intended to protect against sabotage - named the Special Protection Force.
 After victory in Japan, they were disbanded.
 The company began transitioning the watchmen to security officers, and those security officers would remain as the company was nationalized and became BC Hydro.
 As BC Transit was created, the security officers responsible for transit became employed by them.

 At the opening of the first SkyTrain line in December 1985, 15 Special Provincial Constables (SPCs) were appointed to BC Transit Security.
 SPCs did not carry firearms, but did carry pepper spray and batons.
 As the transit system grew, so did the scope and responsibility of these peace officers.
 In 1999, as the responsibility of transit and transportation on the south coast of British Columbia was reassigned to TransLink (Greater Vancouver Transportation Authority), they became the SPCs new employers.

 Initially, the SPCs contacted the Vancouver Police Department and, later, the New Westminster Police Department when they needed to query persons and vehicles.
 As their needs grew, they earned their own access to police databases and records, getting the attention of the provincial government.
 The BC government recognized that the SPCs were never initially meant to enforce drug laws or enter into criminal investigations but saw the need for same.
 SPCs did not have authority to enforce drug laws under the Controlled Drugs and Substances Act (Police Enforcement) Regulation.
 The police services division of the government re-iterated that the SPCs authority was limited to transit property, and they could not stop suspects fleeing from a separate crime scene or intervene in incidents occurring just outside SkyTrain stations.

 In 2003, the BC Association of Chiefs of Police supported TransLink's application to have a Designated Policing Unit under the newly created section of the Police Act.
-Over the next couple of years, the necessary processes took place, and the Transit Police became operational in December 2005.
+Over the next couple of years, the necessary processes took place, and the MVTP became operational in December 2005.
 Many of the SPCs stayed on, after completing the full training at the Police Academy at the Justice Institute of British Columbia to become full constables.

 In November 2007, the Greater Vancouver Transportation Authority was renamed the "South Coast British Columbia Transportation Authority" pursuant to the Greater Vancouver Transportation Authority Amendment Act 2007, and the police force followed suit.

+In 2023, MVTP formed a community safety officer (CSO) program.
+The CSOs are not police officers but have similar powers and functions that TransLink's special provincial constables had prior to 2005.